NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Spell Effects/Spell Effect_ Wind Jump.md

 Granted by [[Spells/Wind Jump|Wind Jump]]

 You gain a fly Speed equal to your Speed.
-You must end your turn on solid ground, or you fall.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*